rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Lastly, if the goal is to commune with Christ, to come closer to Christ through His church, then why innovate?
 Would not the apostolic tradition be paramount above all else?
 Why change?

-And if there is change, is that not a tacit admission that everyone who came before, every saint, was wrong or naive?
+And if there was necessary change, is that not a tacit admission that everyone who came before, every saint, was wrong or naive?
 And wouldn't this necessarily include Peter?

-Would Peter agree with Rome's claim of the infallibility of his teaching as head of the church?
-Did not Paul once rebuke Peter?
-Did not Christ himself rebuke Peter many times?

-And if infallible, why would that come later?
-Is the successor to Peter only infallible in modern times?
-Peter also founded the church at Antioch, is Peter's successor in Antioch infallible?
-Why only the successor in Rome is considered infallible?

 Most important, what heresy is being done by Eastern Orthodox?
 How are they wrong today yet were right in the first thousand years of church history?